kernelian/kude-testing/README.md

    Arch: `sudo pacman -S xorg xorg-xinit`

-2. Move the binary to any location you want, or you can just keep it.
+2. Move the compiled binary to any location you want, or you can just keep it.

 3. Edit .xinitrc, i will use nano as an example for this